The LEND program trains professionals to screen, diagnose, and provide care for children and youth with autism and developmental disabilities.

 Funder: Health Resources and Services Administration

-Summary: Supports training programs to improve care for children and youth with autism or developmental disabilities by developing the health workforce.
+Summary: Supports training programs to build workforce capacity and leadership for health professionals serving children and youth with autism and other developmental disabilities.